Stackclash/5e-vault/5. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 - **Eagle**

-    While you're raging and aren't wearing heavy armor, other creatures have disadvantage on opportunity attack rolls against you, and you can use the Dash action as a bonus action on your turn.
+    While you're raging and aren't wearing heavy armor, other creatures have disadvantage on opportunity attack rolls against you, and you can use the [[\5.
+Mechanics\Rules\Actions.md#Dash|Dash]] action as a bonus action on your turn.
 The spirit of the eagle makes you into a predator who can weave through the fray with ease.

 - **Wolf**